The Software Engineer’s Career - Beyond Senior

 Beyond Senior engineers, the situation can become even more complex.
 The problem statement may be less clear, and it might even be expected that Staff (and higher-level) engineers help direct the organization toward the right problems to solve.
 While it may not typically be a business problem, it could certainly involve technical or organizational challenges, especially when these issues impact the effectiveness of the engineering part of the organization.
 Over time, problems often become a blend of business, financial, technological, and organizational factors.
 In larger organizations, many big problems exceed the boundaries of being purely technical.

-One common example, highlighting the intersection of technical and business considerations, is deciding that some error conditions are too costly to prevent upfront, making occasional manual intervention more economical (e.g., Support contacting a customer to reverse an order).
-A notable anecdote from years ago is Amazon’s decision that it was more cost-effective to send an extra item in cases when a customer removed the item from their shopping cart just before finalizing the purchase, then actually technically preventing it happening (it happened very rarely).
+One common example, highlighting the intersection of technical and business considerations, is deciding that some error conditions are too costly to prevent upfront, making occasional manual intervention more economically viable (e.g., Support contacting a customer to reverse an order).
+A notable anecdote from years ago is Amazon’s decision that it was more cost-effective to send an extra item in cases when a customer removed the item from their shopping cart just before finalizing the purchase (due to technical issue, the item was very rarely not correctly removed from the cart, even though customer didn’t pay for it), then actually technically preventing it happening.

 And the further up the engineering ladder you go, the greater the uncertainty.
-Anyone who works successfully at Staff and Principal level eventually learns to get used to it.
+Anyone who works successfully at Staff and Principal level eventually learns to live with it.
 As they say: it comes with the territory.
 Still, it takes time for most engineers to get used to it.

 Post senior world